 - Promotes and involves the next generation of scientists working in the Arctic; and

-- Promotes bipolar cooperation through interaction with relevant science organizations.
+- Promotes polar cooperation through interaction with relevant science organizations.

 How to get your science project on IASC´s agenda?